Prototype Information

 pass between the sides.

+Bridge this size is very fragile and I am using a technique called long bridge construction.
 I have six Atlas Thru Plate Girder Bridges, each of them have 10 identically spaced steel plates.
+The odel length is about 65 scale feet.
+Close enough.

 - The prototype 21 panel plate girder bridges would be selectively compressed to 14 panels.
 To kitbatch this